nyurik/auto_pr_comments_from_forks/README.md

-This is a demo to show how to work around GitHub Actions limitation of not being able to post comments to the parent repo if the pull request comes from a forked repo.
+This is a demo showing how to work around GitHub Actions limitation of CI jobs not being able to post comments to the upstream repo's pull requests.
+The same approach could be used for other actions that require upstream security access.
+Use with care to avoid compromising your primary repo's security token.

 ## Problem
 Common scenario in the FOSS community: